 Designing networks

 The creation of the network based on what is defined in a LocationDesigner is managed by the Creator class.
-The Creator reads the definition of a LocationDesigner and translates it into a certain number of certain location instances and then assigns the agents to the corresponding location instances.
+The Creator reads the definition of a LocationDesigner and translates it into a certain number of certain location instances and then assigns the actors to the corresponding location instances.

 The Creator class